junxit/us-congress-bills-114/metadata.md

 - 2015-05-01 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H2782)
 - 2015-05-01 — The previous question was ordered pursuant to the rule. (consideration: CR H2781)
 - 2015-05-01 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was on adoption of amendments, which had been debated earlier, and on which further proceedings had been postponed.
+- 2015-05-05 — Received in the Senate and Read twice and referred to the Committee on Appropriations.